FilippoGuardassoni/spotify_hitsong/README.md

 # spotify_hitsong
-This repository contains all the projects I have worked on while studying Data Science &amp; Economics at Unimi, Milano
+This repository contains the project of predicting whether a song will be a hit or not using a subset of the Million Song Dataset and Spotify features.